-This initial analysis indicates that the only properties expected to erode in Unit A throughout the appraisal period including the Lighthouse holiday accommodation building in year 95 and 3 shelters in years 15, 41 and 47 respectively.
-Figure 7-5 shows the locations of these properties in Unit A. It is also worth noting that several other properties (the coastguard cottages, the former coastguard lookout tower/Marconi Wireless station and the remains of St. Edmund's Chapel) although not predicted to be lost to erosion are expected to be placed at significantly greater risk.
+The only properties predicted to erode in Unit A are the Lighthouse holiday accommodation building in year 95 and 3 bus shelters in years 15, 41 and 47.
+Figure 7-5 shows the locations of these properties in Unit A.